aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 ## Check native application build system and code

-For native compiled components of your application, proper compile flags are essential to make sure Graviton2’s hardware features are being fully taken advantage of.
+For native compiled components of your application, proper compile flags are essential to make sure Graviton’s hardware features are being fully taken advantage of.
 Follow the below checklist:

 1. Verify equivalent code optimizations are being made for Graviton as well as x86.
 For example with C/C++ code built with GCC, make sure if builds use `-O3` for x86, that Graviton builds also use that optimization and not some basic debug setting like just `-g`.
 2. Confirm when building for Graviton that **one of the following flags** are added to the compile line for GCC/LLVM12+ to ensure using Large System Extension instructions when able to speed up atomic operations.
-    1. Use `-moutline-atomics` for code that must run on Graviton1 and Graviton2
+    1. Use `-moutline-atomics` for code that must run on all Graviton platforms
-    2. Use `-march=armv8.2a -mcpu=neoverse-n1` for code that will run on Graviton2 and other modern Arm platforms
+    2. Use `-march=armv8.2a -mcpu=neoverse-n1` for code that will run on Graviton2 or later and other modern Arm platforms
 3. When building natively for Rust, ensure that `RUSTFLAGS` is set to **one of the following flags**
-    1. `export RUSTFLAGS="-Ctarget-features=+lse"` for code that will run on Graviton2 and earlier platforms that support LSE (Large System Extension) instructions.
+    1. `export RUSTFLAGS="-Ctarget-features=+lse"` for code that will run on all Graviton2 and other Arm platforms that support LSE (Large System Extension) instructions.
     2. `export RUSTFLAGS="-Ctarget-cpu=neoverse-n1"` for code that will only run on Graviton2 and later platforms.
 4. Check for the existence of assembly optimized on x86 with no optimization on Graviton.
 For help with porting optimized assembly routines, see [Section 6](./optimization_recommendation.md).
   ```bash